Artificial Grass San Jose California

 As California imposed its first-ever statewide rules to punish water wasters, a new survey showed why state officials say the drastic measures are needed: Californians actually increased their water use amid the worst drought in decades.
 The new rules, approved by the State Water Resources Control Board on a 4-0 vote, impose new restrictions on outdoor water use starting Aug.
 1 that could result in fines of up to $500 per violation.
 Gov. Jerry Brown in January asked Californians to slash their water use by 20 percent.
 But a new state survey released Tuesday showed that water use in May rose by 1 percent this year, compared with a 2011-2013 May average.
 The survey of 267 water providers by the water board found that water consumption in the Bay Area dropped 5 percent.
 But in coastal California, south of Santa Barbara, consumption rose 8 percent.
 "California is in the worst drought we've seen in our grandparents' generation or beyond," said Felicia Marcus, the water board's chairwoman.
 "Fields are going fallow.
 Thousands of people are going to be out of work.
 There are communities that are out of water -- they're bathing out of buckets and water trucks are coming in to help them.
 "But many parts of California don't seem to realize how bad it is," she said, "because they are so far away from their source of water.
 We are all in this together, and this is not a time to waste water."
 The new rules ban washing cars without a nozzle on a hose; watering driveways or sidewalks; using potable water in ornamental fountains; and over-watering landscaping so that water runs off into roads and adjacent properties.
 Recycled water is exempt.
 Under the new statewide rules, any agency that does not impose mandatory conservation measures could be subject to state fines of up to $10,000 a day.
 But it remained unclear Tuesday whether local agencies will be able to keep in place rules that don't include enforcement or penalties.
 More than 60 percent of a regular residential home's water usage goes to lawns, in order to fight the drought effectively, changing real lawns to artificial grass or other low water requiring plantation becomes almost imminent.
 Synthetic grass company,Global Syn-Turf, Inc. offers more than 50 different type of artificial grass products with distribution centers throughout California: From Sacramento to Fresno to San Francisco Bay Area to Greater Los Angeles, you will be able to find their wonderful product to fit your preference. ...

-July 30, 2014 | Lawn Maintenance, Lawn Maintenance, Artificial Grass, Artificial Grass, Artificial Turf, Artificial Turf, Artificial Turf, Artificial Turf, Fake Grass, Fake Grass, Synthetic Grass, Synthetic Grass, Artificial Lawn, Artificial Lawn, Artificial Grass Cost, Artificial Grass Cost, Artificial Grass For Dogs, Artificial Grass For Dogs, Water Conservation, Water Conservation, Eco Friendly Products, Eco Friendly Products, Grass Installation, Grass Installation, Synthetic Turf Supplier, Synthetic Turf Supplier, Synthetic Turf Supplier, Synthetic Turf Supplier, Faux Grass, Faux Grass, Lawn Care, Lawn Care, Grass For Dogs, Grass For Dogs, Lawn Service, Lawn Service, Cat Grass, Cat Grass, Outdoor Carpet, Seams, Outdoor Carpet, Seams, Water Facts, Water Facts, California Water, California Water, California Drought, California Drought, Gardeners, Gardeners, Artificial Grass Installation, Artificial Grass Installation
+July 30, 2014 | Lawn Maintenance, Lawn Maintenance, Artificial Grass, Artificial Grass, Artificial Turf, Artificial Turf, Artificial Turf, Artificial Turf, Fake Grass, Fake Grass, Synthetic Grass, Synthetic Grass, Artificial Lawn, Artificial Lawn, Artificial Grass Cost, Artificial Grass Cost, Artificial Grass For Dogs, Artificial Grass For Dogs, Water Conservation, Water Conservation, Eco Friendly Products, Eco Friendly Products, Grass Installation, Grass Installation, Synthetic Turf Supplier, Synthetic Turf Supplier, Synthetic Turf Supplier, Synthetic Turf Supplier, Faux Grass, Faux Grass, Lawn Care, Lawn Care, Grass For Dogs, Grass For Dogs, Lawn Service, Lawn Service, Cat Grass, Cat Grass, Seams, Outdoor Carpet, Seams, Outdoor Carpet, Water Facts, Water Facts, California Water, California Water, California Drought, California Drought, Gardeners, Gardeners, Artificial Grass Installation, Artificial Grass Installation

 What is a Dog Run?